oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 for the types, sets, functions, actions, containers and annotations they expose.

-In addition, conforming services MUST NOT return 4.01 CSDL constructs for requests made with `OData-MaxVersion:4.0`.
+In addition, conforming services MUST NOT return 4.01 or 4.02 CSDL constructs for requests made with `OData-MaxVersion: 4.0`.

 Specifically, they
 1. MUST NOT include properties in derived types that overwrite a